Diaz-Analyst/Diaz-Analyst/README.md

 <!--
 **Diaz-Analyst/Diaz-Analyst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I'm Edgar, nice to meet you.
+<P align Left>I'm Edgar, nice to meet you.

 Currently working on TripleTen Bootcamp
 Currently learning how to break into the tech industry